pcarrier/blog/posts/chromebook-for-devs.md

 ## What’s next?

-I kept most of my personal configuration out of this document, but I’d be happy to explore more in future articles.
+I kept most of my personal configuration out of this document, but I’d be happy to explore more in future posts.
 Let me know what you’d like to see covered [on Twitter](https://twitter.com/pcarrier)!